-The 2014 Fubon Corporate Social Responsibility Report is the fifth CSR report issued by Fubon Financial Holdings to receive international certification.
-In the process of compiling the report, we were able to reexamine our CSR practices.
-Where we performed well, we have continued to remain diligent, and where we fell short, we have looked hard at our practices and learned from benchmarking.
+The 2015 Fubon Corporate Social Responsibility Report is the fifth CSR report issued by Fubon Financial Holdings to receive international certification.
+In the process of compiling the report, we were able to reexamine our sustainability practices based on environmental, social and governance (ESG) criteria and initiate far-reaching ESG action plans through our “Fubon ESG Visioning Project” that truly reflect Fubon’s values and international norms.

 Thanks to the hard work and dedication of Fubon people, in 2015, Fubon Financial Holdings remained Taiwan’s most profitable financial holding company for a seventh straight year with net income of NT$63.6 billion, setting another industry record for earnings.The strong performance made us even more determined to monitor and address operational risk and embed sustainability concepts in all aspects of our business.

 With that in mind, Fubon Financial Holdings launched a “Fubon ESG Visioning Project” in late 2015 and created an ESG Task Force under the Corporate Governance and Sustainability Committee with six separate working groups, covering corporate governance, employee care, responsible finance, customer engagement, social commitment and environmental sustainability.
 Committed to a five-pronged LIGHT strategy involving “Leading investment, Innovative finance, Golden practices, Honest lending and Tender care,” the project is aimed at devising short, medium, and long-term development strategies and action plans consistent with United Nations Sustainable Development Goals (SDGs).
 The Task Force is responsible for overseeing the plans and helping employees understand and identify with ESG practices so that they evolve into an inherent part of our corporate culture and the foundation of Fubon’s sustainable operations in the future.